Stochastic transport equation in bounded domains: Uniqueness

 where we have used \eqref{BCONDUNQ} and the above assumptions on $\vp$.
-If $\vp$ as above considered is not regular enough $(W^{2,\infty})$ to be as a test function, a standard regularization procedure may be used.
-Analogously, we take $\zeta(t)$ the characteristic function of the interval $[\delta,t_0-\delta]$ for any $\delta>0$ and $t_0 \in [0,T]$.
-Then, from the above inequality passing to the limit as $\delta \to 0$, and also $\theta \to 0$, we obtain
+Hence we take $\chi(t)$ be the characteristic function of the interval $[\delta,t_0-\delta]$ for any $\delta>0$ (sufficiently small).
+Therefore, passing to the limit as $\delta \to 0$ and also $\theta \to 0$, we obtain from equation \eqref{UNIQINEQ}